What Is Instructional Design?

 If you do have a degree, it doesn’t necessarily need to be in instructional design.
 Almost anything goes, and there are instructional designers out there who have mathematics, English, music, fine arts and even geography degrees.
 Many instructional designers do not have a degree, but a candidate for progression or promotion who has a degree is more likely to get the job than a candidate who has not.

-What Skills Does an Instructional Designer Need?
+What Skills Does An Instructional Designer Need?

 One of the most important instructional design skills you can possess in most jobs is communication.
 If you cannot communicate, you will usually fall at the first hurdle no matter which career you intend to enter.
 Instructional design requires that you can communicate in a variety of different ways, including verbally and visually.
 It is important you can share your ideas and thoughts with your team both when speaking to them and in your visual work.
-Instructional designers are normally involved in every stage of a project.
+Instructional designers are normally taking part in every stage of a project.
 Some companies do ‘segment’ projects, but in many places it is standard practice for the instructional designers to carry out a job from start to finish.
 Usually, the way you communicate in your interview can be indicative of your verbal skills to the hiring manager.

 An instructional designer does need to be creative, and you must be able to demonstrate your creativity.
 Those with hobbies such as arts and music or people with a background in marketing or other creative industries will automatically have a creative streak and therefore an instant advantage over some other candidates.